-Some of the soil under the house is not covered with a polyethylene plastic vapor retarder.
+The soil under the house is covered with a polyethylene plastic vapor retarder.
 This component is typically referred to as a "vapor barrier".
 While not a true vapor barrier, it does reduce the transmission of water vapor from the soil to the air.
+The vapor retarder is properly installed and is performing its intended function.
 The vapor retarder should be maintained so that it covers at least 85% of the entire surface of the soil.